-- Data warehouse and business intelligence in P&C RPA - Domain-led digital testing services for both packaged apps and custom solutions - Canadian government sector business was adversely affected during the pandemic.
-However, the business has bounced back during the second half of the year regaining earlier volumes. - Meanwhile, in the private sector, due to availability of the WFH opportunity, we have started the end user computing and digital workplace services business in Canada, complementing our existing IT consulting agenda and quickly crossed CAD 1 Mn revenue run rate in first two quarters of inception.
+- Data warehouse and business intelligence in P&C RPA - Domain-led digital testing services for both packaged apps and custom solutions

-Our Canada business was ranked amongst the 50 Best Places to work in Canada by the Great Place to Work (GPTW) Institute.
+- One of the fastest-growing players in the Indian market, with a service delivery architecture based on an optimum mix of NOC/SOC based managed cloud and data centre services, end user compute, and system integration services. - Domestic IT Services achieved annual revenue of ₹ 600 million, acquiring 16 new customers in FY21. - Canadian government sector business was adversely affected during the pandemic.
+However, the business has bounced back during the second half of the year regaining earlier volumes. - Meanwhile, in the private sector, due to availability of the WFH opportunity, we have started the end user computing and digital workplace services - business in Canada, complementing our existing IT consulting agenda and quickly crossed CAD 1 Mn revenue run rate in first two quarters of inception. - Our Canada business was ranked amongst the 50 Best Places to work in Canada by the Great Place to Work (GPTW) Institute.